chengr4/all-about-React/main-concepts/README.md

 `lifecycle methods`:

-+ `componentDidMount()`: runs after the component output has been rendered to the DOM.
++ `componentDidMount()`: Run after the component output has been rendered to the DOM.

 ### Notice